 SAY IT LOUD is an exhibit featuring projects by women and diverse design professionals, as well as interviews about their experiences in the architecture and design professions.
 This exhibit shares, protects and celebrates the journey of the underrepresented to inspire the next generation.
 SAY IT LOUD is curated by Pascale Sablan, FAIA, the 2021 AIA Whitney Young Award recipient.
 SAY IT LOUD is sponsored by the National Organization of Minority Architects (NOMA).

 Installed in December 2021, I Was Here is an art installation commemorating the lives of the enslaved people who built and worked at The Octagon.
 This is a part of The Octagon’s initiative to reveal the role enslaved craftspeople played in creating the architectural canon nationally.

 50 Years After Whitney Young Jr.

-50 years after Whitney Young Jr. challenged architects to create a more equitable profession, this exhibition was hosted at The Octagon in 2018.
-View the online exhibition, which is updated annually.
+50 years after Whitney Young Jr. challenges architects to create a more equitable profession and highlights the contributions of AIA Whitney Young Award winners.
+This exhibition was hosted at The Octagon in 2018; the online exhibition is updated annually.